-Is camping, hiking, or simply gathering around a fire part of your plans this fall?
+Is camping, hiking, or simply gathering around a fire part of your plans this summer or fall?
 It’s easy when you’re outside to want to take care of the Earth, isn’t it?
 No one can hide from the way creation speaks to us.
 After all, Psalm 19:1-4 says, “The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they reveal knowledge.
 They have no speech, they use no words; no sound is heard from them.
 Yet their voice goes out into all the earth, their words to the ends of the world.
 In the heavens God has pitched a tent for the sun.”
 Wow!
 I just love those verses!

 During the last few years, our family has become quite the campers.
 It’s easy to become this way when you have three growing boys and no yard to run.
 Outdoor adventures are a must!

 Our love for the great outdoors has grown and as we’ve had to purchase more camping “essentials” it’s become easier to be more mindful in our purchases thanks to these great companies that not only create helpful products for our adventures, but also give back.
 While there are hundreds of options out there, these are just a few of my recommendations.

 First up: hiking boots.
 Recently, we replaced my 11year-old hiking boots and ended up purchasing a pair of Oboz.
 My husband and I are now hiking boot twins.
 Yikes!
 It’s hard not to love the comfort of the boot and the brand’s commitment that a tree is purchased with each pair of shoes sold.
 Beyond that you’ll find this Bozeman, Montana based company has community events they share online as well.